9 Best Things to Do in Mindo, Ecuador (+ Complete Travel Guide)

 To get here, it’s just a quick drive/taxi ride or a 30 minute walk on a dirt road from the center of town.

-6. Take a Night Walk to Spot Nocturnal Wildlife
+6. Go on a Guided Night Walk

-7. Go Ziplining
+7. Go Ziplining Through the Canopy

 We were even able to soar through the treetops superman style in tandem with our guide on one of the longest lines, which was so much fun.
 Our guides made us feel safe and secure the whole time.

-8. Eat Arepas
+8. Eat Arepas (and Other Ecuadorian Street Food)

-• Bolones de verde – Mashed green plantain balls, often stuffed with cheese or chicharrón (fried pork).
+- Bolones de verde: Mashed green plantain balls, often stuffed with cheese or chicharrón (fried pork)

 9. Go Tube Rafting on the River

-How to Get Around Mindo
+Getting Around Mindo

 Having your own vehicle gives you the most flexibility for getting around Mindo, but you don’t need one!